How To Invest 1 Million Dollars

 Financial Situation

-Additionally, it's important to consider your personal financial situation and any existing debts or obligations.
-If you have high-interest debt, such as credit card debt, it may make more sense to pay off that debt before investing.
+It's essential to consider your personal financial situation and any existing debts or obligations.
+If you have high-interest debt, such as credit card debt, you should pay off that debt before investing.
 This can help you reduce your overall debt load and free up more money to invest in the future.
+Our financial advisors at Lyons Wealth can help you assess your financial situation accordingly.

 Portfolio Diversification